Horizontal $p$-adic $L$-functions: Horizontal p -adic Measures

 \subsection{Kato--Kolyvagin Derivatives}

-A particular important case of the above is when there exists $\a\in \mathcal{I}$ such that $\ev_p(b_\nu(\a))=\mu(\nu)$ satisfying $|\a|=|\supp(\a)|$ (i.e. $\alpha_n\in \{0,1\}$ for all $n\geq1$) as these are what appear in the conjectures of Kolyvagin and Kurihara \cite{BurungaleCastellaGrossiSkinner}.
+A particularly important case of the above is when there exists $\a\in \mathcal{I}$ such that $\ev_p(b_\nu(\a))=\mu(\nu)$ satisfying $|\a|=|\supp(\a)|$ (i.e. $\alpha_n\in \{0,1\}$ for all $n\in \N$) as these are what appear in the conjectures of Kolyvagin and Kurihara, see e.g.\ \cite{BurungaleCastellaGrossiSkinner}.
 In this case we refer to $D^{\a}$ as a \emph{Kato--Kolyvagin derivative} and we will use the simplified notation